Particle exchange statistics beyond fermions and bosons

-Since all physical observables in quantum mechanics are Hermitian, we need to define a Hermitian conjugate $\dagger$ on the state space~(which we define later) in order to define local observables.
-It can be proven~\cite{Suppl} that $\dagger$ can be consistently defined on the state space such that $\hat{e}^\dagger_{\labela\labelb}=\hat{e}_{\labelb\labela}$, for $1\leq \labela,\labelb\leq N$.
-We define a local observable in the region $S$ to be a local operator $\hat{O}_S$ in $S$ that is Hermitian $\hat{O}_S^\dagger=\hat{O}_S$.
-For example, $\hat{O}_{S}=\hat{e}_{\labela\labelb}\hat{e}_{\labelb\labela}$ with $\labela,\labelb\in S$ is a local observable in $S$.
+In the usual case of fermions, physical observables are composed of even products of fermionic operators.
+This comes from the physical requirement of locality --- local observables supported on disjoint regions~(or space-like regions in relativistic quantum field theory) must commute.
+We define an analog for parastatistics and show they have analogous properties: for each local region of space $S$, we define a local observable on $S$ to be a Hermitian operator that is a sum of products of $\hat{e}_{ij}$ where $i,j\in S$.
+For example, $\hat{O}_{S}=\hat{e}_{ij}\hat{e}_{ji}$ with $i,j\in S$ is a local observable in $S$, since $\hat{e}^\dagger_{ij}=\hat{e}_{ji}$.
+Then, Eq.~\eqref{eq:commu_Eab_Ecd} immediately implies the aforementioned locality condition $[\hat{O}_{S_1},\hat{O}_{S_2}]=0$ for $S_1\cap S_2=\emptyset$.
 A locally-interacting Hamiltonian $\hat{H}$ is defined to be a sum of local observables $\hat{H}=\sum_{S} h_{S} \hat{O}_S$, where $h_{S}\in \mathbb{R}$ and the summation is over local regions $S$ whose diameters are smaller than some constant cutoff.
-This definition of local observables and Hamiltonians guarantees microcausality~(no signal can travel faster than a finite speed) in both relativistic quantum field theory and non-relativistic lattice quantum systems~\footnote{For the former, the commutativity of local observables at space-like separations rules out faster-than-light travel and communication; for the latter, Ref.~\cite{wang2020tightening} proved that as long as all the local Hamiltonian terms have uniformly bounded norms and their algebra has a local structure, then the Lieb-Robinson bound~\cite{Lieb1972} holds, which gives an effective lightcone of causality.}.
-It also guarantees the unitarity of the quantum theory, i.e. time evolution $\hat{U}=e^{-i\hat{H}t}$~(setting $\hbar=1$) generated by a Hamiltonian operator $\hat{H}$ is unitary, and therefore conserves probability.
+This definition of local observables and Hamiltonians guarantees unitarity~(time evolution $\hat{U}=e^{-i\hat{H}t}$ generated by a Hamiltonian operator $\hat{H}$ is unitary) and microcausality~(no signal can travel faster than a finite speed) in both relativistic quantum field theory and non-relativistic lattice quantum systems~\footnote{For the former, the commutativity of local observables at space-like separations rules out faster-than-light travel and communication; for the latter, Ref.~\cite{wang2020tightening} proved that as long as all the local Hamiltonian terms have uniformly bounded norms and their algebra has a local structure, then the Lieb-Robinson bound~\cite{Lieb1972} holds, which gives an effective lightcone of causality.}.